COVID-19 Work At Home Support

 A new virtual WDS server was stood up on high-end workstation hardware with full disk encryption at the employee home office, and a hardware VPN set up on an isolated wired network to allow the imaging server and associated workstations to communicate seamlessly with the office Active Directory environment.

 These measures not only allowed CAQH to transition quickly and easily to full-time work at home, but also allowed us to provide for new employees as we continued to hire for new positions.
-As of the end of August we have onboarded new employees equivalent to more than 10% of our total FTE headcount with the same access to systems and equipment as our existing employees.
+As of June 2021 we have onboarded new employees equivalent to more than 1/3 of our total FTE headcount with the same access to systems and equipment as our pre-pandemic employees.